On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Introduction

 Intermittency in turbulence was studied previously mostly in the Eulerian framework, yet the advent of technological advances of the 2000s enabled empirical investigations in the Lagrangian framework as well (as reviewed by \cite{Toschi2009}).
 Previous Lagrangian studies have revealed the existence of anomalous scaling of velocity differences \citep{Chevillard2003, Arneodo2008,Benzi2010,Huang2013}, have examined local flow features associated with extreme events \citep{Liberzon2012, Xu2014, Watteaux2019} and proposed modeling strategies \citep{Wilczek2013, Bentkamp2019}.
-Nevertheless, these works focused on homogeneous isotropic turbulent flows and, inevitably so, only addressed small-scale intermittency.
-Indeed, there is a marked absence of Lagrangian studies focusing on intermittency in inhomogeneous flows and on large-scale intermittency.
-In fact, there are no empirical investigations of intermittency in Lagrangian statistics in canopy flows despite its importance to Lagrangian stochastic models with applications for dispersion and mixing in the environment \citep{Wilson1996, Reynolds1998, Duman2016, Shnapp2020c, Viggiano2020, Keylock2020}.
+These works focused on homogeneous isotropic turbulent flows and, inevitably so, focused on small-scale intermittency.
+Indeed, there is an absence of Lagrangian studies focusing on intermittency in inhomogeneous flows.
+In addition, \cite{Blum2010} showed that the Lagrangian structure functions depended on the magnitude of the instantaneous large-scale velocity in an oscillating grids experiment.
+Other than that, there is a lack of studies that focus on large-scale intermittency in the Lagrangian framework.
+In particular, there are no empirical investigations of intermittency in Lagrangian statistics in canopy flows despite its importance to Lagrangian stochastic models with applications for dispersion and mixing in the environment \citep{Wilson1996, Reynolds1998, Duman2016, Shnapp2020c, Viggiano2020, Keylock2020}.

 This work presents an analysis of Lagrangian statistics in a canopy flow using empirical results from a recent wind-tunnel experiment \citep{Shnapp2019a}.
 The existence of small-scale intermittency is demonstrated in Sec.~\ref{sec:multifractal}, and the results are compared to previous studies from HIT flows.
 Both qualitative and quantitative agreement is observed, which supports the idea of the universality of small-scale Lagrangian intermittency suggested by \cite{Arneodo2008}.
 Then, in Sec.~\ref{sec:activity-momentum}, it is demonstrated through conditional statistics that large-scale intermittency existed in the canopy flow as well, and that although it affected the energetics of trajectories, it did not affect the scaling laws of structure functions.